CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 First you get the choice to use **CSS** for the rendering of the module or **jQuery**.

-<span class="info" markdown="1">jQuery is loaded by default on Joomla 3.x but if you don't have it loaded on your system and you would like to use the jQuery option turn it on in the included System - CW Gears plugin.</span>
+<span class="info" markdown="1">Note: jQuery is loaded by default on Joomla 3.x but if you don't have it loaded on your system and you would like to use the jQuery option turn it on in the included **System - CW Gears plugin**.</span>

 If you want the same title to be used for all of the **Share** tabs all of the time add it here.
 If have chosen a default link I recommend